-4 Categories of Special Educational Need
+9 Categories of Special Educational Need

-4.1 Children's needs and requirements fall into four broad areas, but individual pupils may well have needs which span two or more areas.
+9.1 Children's needs and requirements fall into four broad areas, but individual pupils may well have needs which span two or more areas.
 For example, a pupil with general learning difficulties may also have communication difficulties or a sensory impairment.

-Communication and Interaction (C&I) Speech, Language and Communication needs Autistic Spectrum Disorder Cognition and Learning (C&L) Learning difficulties Specific Learning Difficulties e.g. dyslexia, dyspraxia, dyscalculia Social, Emotional and Mental Health (SEMH) difficulties Behaviour reflecting underlying mental health difficulties (e.g. anxiety, depression).
-Attention Deficit Disorder (ADD), Attention Deficit Hyperactive Disorder (ADHD), attachment disorder, Bipolar disorder, Eating disorders (e.g. anorexia).
-Sensory and/or physical Hearing Impairment Visual impairment Physical disability Multi-sensory impairment
+Communication and Interaction (C&I) Speech, Language and Communication needs Autistic Spectrum Disorder Cognition and Learning (C&L): Learning difficulties Specific Learning Difficulties e.g. dyslexia, dyspraxia, dyscalculia Social, Emotional and Mental Health (SEMH) difficulties Behaviour reflecting underlying mental health difficulties (e.g. anxiety, depression) Attention Deficit Disorder (ADD) Attention Deficit Hyperactive Disorder (ADHD) Attachment disorder Bipolar disorder Eating disorders (e.g. anorexia) Sensory and/or physical: Hearing Impairment Visual impairment Physical disability Multi-sensory impairment

-5 Supporting pupils with medical conditions
+10 Supporting pupils with medical conditions

-5.1 Where children with SEN also have medical needs, their provision is planned and delivered in a co-ordinated way with the healthcare plan.
+10.1 Where children with SEN also have medical needs, their provision is planned and delivered in a co- ordinated way with the healthcare plan.
 School has regard for the statutory guidance supporting pupils at school with medical conditions (DfE, 2014).
-See the Supporting pupils with medical conditions policy.
+See Supporting pupils with medical conditions policy.

-6 Evaluating Success
+11 Evaluating Success

-- 6.1 Parents/guardians, staff and pupils meet regularly, both formally and informally, to plan outcomes, revise provision and celebrate success. - 6.2 The success of the school's SEN Policy and provision is evaluated through: - Monitoring of classroom practice by SENCo and subject coordinators. - Analysis of pupil tracking data and test results: - for individual pupils, - for cohorts, - Value-added data for pupils on the SEN register. - Monitoring of procedures and practice by the SEN governor three times a year. - School self-evaluation. - Monitoring the quality of Pupil Profiles and review meetings. - The School Improvement Plan.
+- 11.1 Parents/carers, staff and pupils meet regularly, both formally and informally, to plan outcomes, revise provision and celebrate success. - 11.2 The success of the school's SEN Policy and provision is evaluated through: - Monitoring of classroom practice by SENCo and subject coordinators. - Analysis of pupil tracking data and test results: - for individual pupils - for cohorts - Value-added data for pupils on the SEN register. - Monitoring of procedures and practice by the SEN governor three times a year. - School self-evaluation. - Monitoring the quality of Pupil Profiles and review meetings. - The School Improvement Plan.